-The slicing software creates instructions for how to print an object for a particular printer.
-On the Mac workstations in the History Tech Lab, the software is set to default to the printer we have: the Anycubic Kobra 3.
+The Orca software on Amaranth’s iMacs creates a file with instrcutions for how to print an object for a particular printer.
+Our software is set to default to the printer we have: the Anycubic Kobra 3.

 Rotate it and snap it to the build plate, it should look like this: Image: Orca_slicer1